brodybits/cordova-sqlite-plugin-legacy-object-wrapper/README.md

 LICENSE: GPL v3 (based on MIT-licensed software from [`github:xpbrew/cordova-sqlite-storage`](https://github.com/xpbrew/cordova-sqlite-storage)

-provides cordova-sqlite-storage API for [`github:brodybits/cordova-plugin-sqlite-batch-connection-manager-core`](https://github.com/brodybits/cordova-plugin-sqlite-batch-connection-manager-core), which in turn uses [`github:brodybits/sqlite-batch-connection-core-preview-2020-01`](https://github.com/brodybits/sqlite-batch-connection-core-preview-2020-01)
+provides cordova-sqlite-storage JavaScript API for [`github:brodybits/cordova-plugin-sqlite-batch-connection-manager-core`](https://github.com/brodybits/cordova-plugin-sqlite-batch-connection-manager-core), which in turn uses [`github:brodybits/sqlite-batch-connection-core-2020-01`](https://github.com/brodybits/sqlite-batch-connection-core-2020-01)

 How to this library with the new plugin in an app: